 Should any appeal fail, Ronaldo will miss Wednesday's Super Cup, second leg and Madrid's first four La Liga games of the season against Deportivo la Coruna, Valencia, Levante and Real Sociedad.

-However, Ronaldo will be free to play when the European champions begin their defence of the Champions League on September 12 or 13.
+However, Ronaldo will be free to feature when Madrid start their defence of the Champions League on September 12 or 13.